-IN A DIPLOMATIC communiqué, unearthed on-line, in a museum archive, I have found the following interesting remarks, which I believe pertain to Sly, (referred to only as ‘the beast’) that illuminate an extraordinary political landscape.
+IN A DIPLOMATIC communiqué to the Elector of Saxony1 I have found the following interesting remarks (which I believe pertain to Sly, referred to only as ‘the beast’), that illuminate an extraordinary political landscape.
 The correspondent has recorded his observations of some fascinating behaviors.
 The cozy preamble (not included here) reinforces my suspicion that the author is an intimate of the recipient.
-The wording of the letter is more familiar and less deferential than the typical starched report.
+This is not the usual starched report.
 The man gets straight to the court gossip:

-. . . . .
-The more I study him, the more I perceive him to be one who may be of use to us.
-The fop – he flaunts a wardrobe of extraordinary collars – is the adored companion of a supremely disingenuous man.
-The court bows and scrapes to the parasite at the king’s insistence.
+. . . .
 There is unrest here; we must encourage it.
 I have given up on the old man, he ducks me.
 Having been led to believe that he is firmly in our camp, I have importuned him too boldly.
 I have spooked him.
 He will not have me near him.
 He is terrified of me.

 . . . . .
 You have asked me to explain the situation here more fully.
 I will try.
-The King lavishes gifts on a cat, in order to infuriate his treasurer, the tight-fisted d’Ollot, whom the Queen, annoyed that she herself is expected to adhere to a budget, supports in his rage for austerity.
-Queen Zamanthe is furious that her husband spends freely while she is forbidden to gratify herself with the latest frivols from Paris. d’Ollot has been instructed by her (so I surmise) to spread rumors of the crown’s imminent bankruptcy, for this is what he does.
+The King lavishes gifts on a cat, in order to infuriate his treasurer, the tight-fisted d’Ollot, whom the Queen, annoyed at her small allowance, supports in his rage for austerity.
+Queen Zamanthe is furious that her husband spends freely while she is forbidden to gratify herself with the latest frivols from Paris. d’Ollot has been instructed by her (so I surmise) to spread rumors of the crown’s bankruptcy, for this is what he does.
 The number of those willing to extend credit to the man diminishes steadily.

 . . . . .
 The books – many a volume of love poetry among them – do point to a dalliance.
 I hope the old fool does have a mistress tucked away, he has not much joy in his life, one sees it on his face.
 This is certainly the reason for the demented attachment to a cat.